 “Love never ends; as for prophecies, they will pass away; as for tongues, they will cease; as for knowledge, it will pass away.
 For our knowledge is imperfect and our prophecy is imperfect; but when the perfect comes, the imperfect will pass away” (1 Corinthians 13:8-10).

 Because of the passage above you will discover there are two camps of Christians insofar as the meaning of this passage.
 There are Christians who believe that the spiritual gifts have ended and are not a part of our Christian life today.
 This group of Christians is referred to as “cessationists,” that is, the gifts of the spirit have ceased.
-The second group of Christians believe that the spiritual gifts continue today, that group being known as “Charismatic Christians.” this group is also described as being “Pentecostal Christians” because of the manifestation of the spiritual gifts on the Day of Pentecost (see Acts 2:1-21).
+The second group of Christians believe that the spiritual gifts continue today, that group being known as “Charismatic Christians” or often they refer to themselves as “spirit filled Christians.”
+This group is also described as being “Pentecostal Christians” because of the manifestation of the spiritual gifts on the Day of Pentecost (see Acts 2:1-21).

 “For if that first covenant (the Old Covenant) had been faultless, there would have been no occasion for a second” (New Covenant) (Hebrews 8:7).